henriquejbmarcos/Lex-Specialis/README.md

-This is the repository of codes for the reasoning framework in the paper "Lex Specialis as a Reason-Giving Priority Norm"
+This is the repository of codes for the reasoning framework in the paper "Lex Specialis as a Reason-Giving Priority Norm" published in the International Community Law Review